 When we participate in external initiatives, it is necessary to go through an internal approval process.
 Even after participation, we continue to check the status of our membership in external initiatives every year to manage the appropriateness of our membership.

 Trade associations in which our directors hold positions

-As of August 2023

-All Nippon Kashi Association (ANKA) Chair:

-Morinaga & Co., Ltd. Representative Director, President Eijiro Ota
+As of Augest 2023 All Nippon Kashi Association (ANKA) Chair : Morinaga & co., Ltd. Representative Director, President Eijiro Ota maioes and Awards

 Indices and Awards

 Inclusion in ESG Indices